The Participation Programme

 The Participation Programme has become an important part of the Programme and Budget.
-The present budget approved for the Participation Programme for 2014-2015 is US$12,031,200.
+The present budget approved for the Participation Programme for 2016-2017 is US$15 832 900.
 Following the suspension of the United States financial contribution to UNESCO ordinary budget, the budget has been reduced.

-The 37th session of the General Conference, in November 2013, decided that for the 2014-2015 biennium the total value of the assistance provided for each request should not be in excess of:
+The 37th and 38th sessions of the General Conference, decided that for the 2016-2017 biennium the total value of the assistance provided for each request should not be in excess of: